Martchus/syncthingtray/README.md

     * The events to show notifications for can be configured
     * Uses Qt's notification support or a D-Bus notification daemon directly
 * Provides a wizard for a quick setup
-* Allows monitoring the status of the Syncthing systemd unit and to start and stop it (see section *Configuring systemd integration*)
+* Allows monitoring the status of the Syncthing systemd unit and to start and stop it (see section "Configuring systemd integration")
 * Provides an option to conveniently add the tray to the applications launched when the desktop environment starts
 * Can launch Syncthing automatically when started and display stdout/stderr (useful under Windows)
 * Provides quick access to the official web-based UI